-This 17 December 1943 shot of Jack illustrates the classic Mod 3.
+The 17 December 1943 shot of Jack above illustrates the classic Mod 3.
 With the ammo magazine located under the galley and crews mess aft of the control room, the long passing chain needed to get ammo up to the gun in the forward spot resulted in lower than desired firing rates.
 To alleviate this, watertight ready service ammo lockers were placed in the fairwater under the forward gun platform and these are visible in both of these photos.
-Jack also sports the newer, lighter 20 mm gun mounts.
+Jack also sports the lighter Mk.
+10 tripod style 20 mm gun mounts.
 Note also how the fairwater has been cut away directly under the SD radar mast, leaving a short extension for an aft lookout platform and giving the visual impression of a shortened bridge.

 A variation on the Mod 3 is what I call the Mod 3 Long Bridge.
-Whereas the Mod 3 had the aft part of the bridge fairwater cut away under the SD radar mast, at least five boats (Grouper, Herring, Scamp, Scorpion, and Snook) did not have this done, resulting in this variation.
+At least six boats (Grouper, Albacore, Herring, Scamp, Scorpion, and Snook) retained the aft portion of the bridge fairwater underneath the SD mast, a portion that was cut away in the traditional Mod 3.